mHubbell/shutterstock-api-sandbox/README.md

 `Error: Cannot find module './env.private'`

 This means there is a missing file that the application is expecting.
 This is on purpose.
 This file is meant to contain an application key / secret needed to talk to the shutterstock api.
-We dont want this information flaoting around here in github so this file is specifically `ignored` and should never be committed to the repo for the world to see.
+We dont want this information floating around here in github so this file is specifically `ignored` and should never be committed to the repo for the world to see.
 This brings us to our next step.

 ## Getting a Shutterstock API Key